 Let’s say the same taxpayer from the example above files exactly the same — but does not exercise any ISOs in 2018.
 This taxpayer has $20,000 in AMT minimum tax credits from prior years.

-The 3 Strategies to Follow for Exercising ISOs Under the New Tax Laws
+The 3 Money-Saving Strategies for Exercising ISOs with AMT Under the New Tax Plan

 The changes to the tax laws are still very new, and we won’t see the full effects until taxpayers start filing for their 2018 taxes in early 2019.
 But based on what we do know today, we can suggest a few strategies to follow if you want to pave the most tax-efficient path forward for you and your potential wealth.